AarushSharma12/fraud-demo/README.md

 ---

 ## 5) Experiments Summary (Demos #3 - #5)

+> 📅 **Timeline:** These experiments were conducted during Fall 2025 on UW iSchool infrastructure.

 ### Demo #3: Governance & Provenance
 - **Hypothesis:** AI agents can be wrapped in a permissioned layer enforcing RBAC